 10 years ago Evan and Emily Reiss were set out on separate paths in their agricultural pursuits.
 After earning his degree in Ecological Agriculture from the University of Vermont, Evan dove right into 100% grass-based dairy farming.
 A founding member of Family Cow Farmstand in his home town of Hinesburg, Vermont and then of Mountain Home Farm in Tunbridge Vermont, brought Evan through 10 years of milking Guernsey cows and selling raw milk, butter and cheese.
 As economics intervened and Evan’s interests diverged from exclusively dairy farming, a new paradigm was in the works.
 Evan turned toward his longtime interest in fine woodworking and started his own company called Raven’s Rook Woodcraft.
 In a shop on the farm he builds cabinets and furniture for customers.
 With the birth of Fledgling Farmstead, Evan hopes to incorporate his experiences in dairy farming, woodworking and vegetable farming towards the farm's diverse profile.
 He also looks forward to providing delicious produce to customers and learning many new skills alongside community members.

-In spring of 2020 we will be joined on the farm by Emily's parents, Lee and Dean Wheeler.
+In the spring of 2020, Emily's parents, Lee and Dean Wheeler, joined forces with us by moving to the farm.
 These two have been farming for over 30 years raising beef, pork, lamb, poultry, milking cows and growing vegetables.
 It will be a wonderful joining of farm ventures, further adding to the agricultural diversity on our farm!